-A number of epidemiologic studies examined the effects of long-term exposure to NO2 and observed associations with decrements in lung function and partially irreversible decrements in lung function growth.
+A number of epidemiologic studies examined the effects of long-term exposure to NO_2 and observed associations with decrements in lung function and partially irreversible decrements in lung function growth.
+Decreases in FEV1 ranged from 1 to 17.5 per 20 ppb increase in annual NO_2 concentration.
 Results from the Southern California Children's Health Study indicated that decrements were similar for boys compared to girls, and among children who did not have a history of asthma (Gauderman et al., 2004).
-As shown in Appendix Table 5B, the mean NO2 concentrations in these studies range from 21.5 to 34.6 ppb; thus, all have been conducted in areas where NO2 levels are below the level of the NAAQS.
-The epidemiologic studies of long-term exposure to NO2, however, are likely confounded by other ambient copollutants.
+The mean NO_2 concentrations in these studies range from 21.5 to 34.6 ppb; thus, all have been conducted in areas where mean NO_2 levels are below the level of the NAAQS.
+The epidemiologic studies of long-term exposure to NO_2 , however, may be confounded by other ambient copollutants.
 In particular, similar associations have also been found for PM and proximity to traffic (<500 m).
+The results of the CHS study support an association between decreased lung function growth and a mixture of traffic-related pollutants, but as observed by the authors, it is difficult to distinguish effects for NO_2 and other individual pollutants within these mixtures (Gauderman et al., 2004).

-3.4.2 Asthma Prevalence and Incidence
+3.4.2.
+Asthma Prevalence and Incidence

-Several publications from the CHS in southern California report results on the associations of NO2 exposure with asthma prevalence and incidence.
+Several publications from the CHS in southern California reported results on the associations of NO2 exposure with asthma prevalence and incidence.
 Gauderman et al. (2005) conducted a study of children randomly selected from the CHS with exposure measured at children's homes.
 Although only 208 were enrolled, exposure to NO2 was strongly associated with both lifetime history of asthma and asthma medications use.
 Gauderman et al. (2005) measured ambient NO2 with Palmes tubes attached to the subjects' homes at the roofline eaves, signposts, or rain gutters at an approximate height of 2 m above the ground.
 Samplers were deployed for 2-week periods in both summer and fall.
 Traffic-related pollutants were characterized by three metrics: (1) proximity of home to freeway, (2) average number of vehicles within 150 meters, and (3) model-based estimates.
 Yearly average NO2 levels within the 10 communities ranged from 12.9 to 51.5 ppb.
-The average NO2 concentration measured at home was associated with asthma prevalence (OR = 8.33 [95% CI: 1.15, 59.87] per 20 ppb) with similar results by season and when taking into account several potential confounders.
-In
+The average NO2 concentration measured at home was associated with asthma prevalence (OR=8.33 [95% CI: 1.15, 59.87] per 20-ppb increase) with similar results by season and when taking into account several potential confounders.
+In each community studied, NO2 was more strongly correlated with estimates of freeway-related pollution than with non-freeway-related pollution.
+In a related CHS study, McConnell et al. (2006) studied the relationship of proximity to major roads and asthma and also found a positive relationship.